literallydotdev/playwright-qa-tech/README.md

-# playwright-qa-tech
+# Solving Annoying Testing Problems: Playwright vs. AI-Driven Testing
-Solving Annoying Testing Problems: Playwright vs. AI-Driven Testing
+This is the accompanying code for the article.